Presentation 5: Demo Day

 Demo Day will involve groups demonstrating their project to faculty members.
 All groups will prepare for demonstration in one of several spaces available to senior students (see your allocated room below).
 Students will wait near their space for the entire duration.
 Faculty members will walk around at different times and visit a selection of groups.
 You will be expected to explain, demonstrate and answer questions about your project.

 Groups will be able to choose how they demonstrate their projects, with the main limitation being the space available.
 Groups developing software, hardware and websites will be expected to demonstrate them and show the source code.
 Groups doing research will be expected to present their results and show their contributions.
 Demonstrations may make use of computers, video presentations, talking and posters.

 Evaluation forms will be given to you at the start of the demo day.
 You must indicate your progress for your promised features on the evaluation.
 Then as a faculty member arrives to your demo, give them the form and they will complete it.
-The faculty member submits the form to Steve (they do not return it to the students).
+The faculty member submits the form to us (they do not return it to the students).

 Advice on Demos

 You may choose to demo as you wish.
 Faculty members may have different views/expectations of what is a good demo.
 However some common things expected are: